Jerry Schild: Career

-Jerry Schild was the son of local race car veteran Charles Ray and younger brother of Larry Schild.
-Jerry was well known in the series because he had been racing since the age of 6.
+Schild was the son of local race car veteran Charles Ray and younger brother of Larry Schild.
+Jerry was well known in the series because he had been racing since the age of six.
 Starting from modest beginnings in go-karts, he began to build a reputation as a no-nonsense racer, a trait that he continued to bring to the seat of the Jerry Schild Racing team.

 After several more years of competition on the go-kart circuits, he stepped up to the challenges of the NASCAR Late Model Sportsman features at Meyer Speedway.
-It was 1972, Jerry was only 16 when he began driving full-time rookie for Rush Johnson.
-He placed 3rd in point standings with top-five finishes in almost every race that year.
-The following year he was 2nd in points, again finishing top five most of the season.
+It was 1972, Schild was only 16 when he began driving full-time rookie for Rush Johnson.
+He placed third in point standings with top-five finishes in almost every race that year.
+The following year, he was second in points, again finishing top five most of the season.
 He worked his way up on the circuit eventually gain sponsorship from legendary A. J. Foyt, as well as Red Adair, continuously proving his exceptional driving abilities throughout several seasons to follow, earning many trophies for his sponsors.

-In 1974, Jerry made five Grand National appearances racing alongside such veterans as David Pearson, Benny Parsons, Richard Petty, Cale Yarborough, Bobby & Donnie Allison, Buddy Baker, Darrell Waltrip, and Harry Grant.
-The Darlington Southern 500 in September, resulted in an 8th-place finish, the best ever for a first-time competitor on the track.
+In 1974, Schild made five Grand National appearances racing alongside such veterans as David Pearson, Benny Parsons, Richard Petty, Cale Yarborough, Bobby & Donnie Allison, Buddy Baker, Darrell Waltrip, and Harry Grant.
+The Darlington Southern 500 in September, resulted in an eighth-place finish, the best ever for a first-time competitor on the track.
 Cale Yarborough, winner of the race, was quoted as saying "a lot of veterans might do well to take driving lessons from teen-aged Jerry Schild."

-More compelling highlights of Schild's career include another trip down victory lane with first-place prize in the Texas Invitational Stock Car Classics, Texas World Speedway.
-More notable was his Busch competition at Daytona Speedway, qualifying 5th and finishing in 11th place.
+Additional highlights of Schild's career include a first-place prize in the Texas Invitational Stock Car Classics, Texas World Speedway.
+More notable was his Busch competition at Daytona Speedway, qualifying fifth and finishing in 11th place.